github/opensource.guide/docs/content-model.md

 Whereas pull quotes and images help ground ideas in something specific and concrete, data vignettes help connect ideas to bigger systems.

-Data vignettes are limited so as not to overwhelm, but contain just enough information to help readers understand why they should pay attention to a certain idea.
+Data vignettes are limited so as not to overwhelm but contain just enough information to help readers understand why they should pay attention to a certain idea.

 ## Historical vignette

 Historical vignettes are fun anecdotes that keep a reader's attention.
-They make community members the heroes of the story, and help pass down cultural knowledge.
+They make community members the heroes of the story and help pass down cultural knowledge.